 Odds are they have the same dreams - and doubts - that you do.
 But what they may have that you don't is knowledge.
 Do you understand why you train the way you do?
 What the purpose of each workout is?
 And, when it comes down to it, do you trust the training that you have put in when you step up to the starting line?
 There is confidence and clarity to be found in knowing that you have done the big, and the little, things well.

 Do I have what it takes to accomplish my goals?

-You have the determination and the desire, but do you have all of the right tools to succeed and do you understand how to use them?
+You have the determination and the desire, but do you have the right tools to succeed and do you understand how to use them?
 Even the best training principles, when not understood or applied incorrectly can lead to anything from a season plagued with injury or to frustratingly few results.
 Somewhere in between is a training sweet spot that few know how to find at a time in their running development that really matters.
 Competitive running has a "shelf life," and many wonder "am I making the most of what I have right now?"

 There was once a boy in Kansas with some of the same questions

 He knew what it was to have big dreams.
 He wanted to BE someone and running provided opportunities he could never have imagined.
 Challenged and inspired by his coach Bob Timmons, he learned the risks and rewards of giving his all.